alphagov/government-service-design-manual/Copy and content/styleguide.md

 about.
 Provide essential information for understanding the context of the policy, issue and actions.

-This isn’t a dumping ground for information that doesn’t fit the other headings, nor a history of everything, but a clear indication of how the policy got to where it is.
+This isn't a dumping ground for information that doesn't fit the other headings, nor a history of everything, but a clear indication of how the policy got to where it is.